uds-psl/cook-levin/README.md

 opam repo add coq-released https://coq.inria.fr/opam/released
 ````

-Clone the repository, checkout the submodule containing the copy of the [Coq Library of Undecidability Proofs](https://github.com/uds-psl/coq-library-undecidability), use `opam` to install all dependencies in the current switch, and then build using `make`:
+Clone the repository, checkout the submodule containing the copy of the [Coq Library of Undecidability Proofs](https://github.com/uds-psl/coq-library-undecidability), use `opam` to install all dependencies, including the version of Coq matching this branch, in the current switch, and then build using `make`:

 ````
 git clone https://github.com/uds-psl/cook-levin.git